sambaiz/cdkbot/README.md

 ### FYI: Why deploys before merged, not after merged?

 cdk deploy fails unexpectedly due to runtime errors of CF template and may need to be fixed.
-Therefore, if it deploys when merged, incorrect codes can be mixed and one or more PRs must be opened to fix, which flagment changes.
+Therefore, if it deploys after merged, incorrect codes can be mixed and one or more PRs must be opened to fix, which flagment changes.
 That's why execute commands on PR before merged.

 ## Configurations